consistent-milk12/docs-md/generated_docs/serde_core/ser/index.md

 - `fn serialize_key<T>(&mut self, key: &T) -> Result<(), <Self as >::Error>`

   Serialize a map key.

+  If possible, `Serialize` implementations are encouraged to use `serialize_entry` instead as it may be implemented more efficiently in some formats compared to a pair of calls to `serialize_key` and `serialize_value`.

 - `fn serialize_value<T>(&mut self, value: &T) -> Result<(), <Self as >::Error>`

   Serialize a map value.

+  # Panics

+  Calling `serialize_value` before `serialize_key` is incorrect and is allowed to panic or produce bogus results.

 - `fn end(self) -> Result<<Self as >::Ok, <Self as >::Error>`